As a dating coach, I’ve probably heard every excuse in the book in answer to the question ‘Why are you still single?’.

 Your conscious thoughts are only the tip of the iceberg when it comes to the entirety of your mental life.
 What lies beneath the surface is a deep, complex, often contradictory set of thoughts, feelings and beliefs.

-Your sub-conscious thoughts can sneak up on you and stand in the way of your progress if you don’t know how to recognize and change them.
+Your sub-conscious thoughts can sneak up on you and stand in the way of your progress if you don’t know how to recognise and change them.

 It’s time to get out of your own way